But what about inside your car?

 Instead, pepper spray (Amazon link) is a great alternative to guns as a self-defense weapon.

 What good is a raincoat in your trunk if you get all wet while going out to get it?

 Wet = Cold = Death

-Seriously, staying dry is important so make sure you’ve got a poncho in your glove compartment in addition to the change of clothes and rain jacket you should have in your trunk emergency car kit.
+Seriously, staying dry is important so make sure you’ve got a poncho (Amazon link) in your glove compartment in addition to the change of clothes and rain jacket you should have in your trunk emergency car kit.